MEDICAL INSURANCE FAQ ON COVID-19 FOR INTERNATIONAL STUDENTS

 To opt out of (cancel) guard.me@SFU, visit their website.
 Click the "Undergraduate Students" or "Graduate Students" category and follow the opt-out instructions.
 The opt-out periods can be viewed here.

-Eligible students will be automatically enrolled in this plan for the academic year 2021-22 when they enrol in courses for the Fall 2021 term.
-As this is an annual plan, there is no opt-out option for the Fall term only.
+Eligible students will be automatically enrolled in this plan for the academic year 2021-22 (Spring 2022 & Summer 2022) when they enrol in courses for the Spring 2022 term.
+As this is an annual plan, there is no opt-out option for the Spring term only.

 If you are an undergraduate student enrolled in the Simon Fraser Student Society (SFSS) Health & Dental Plan please visit the Studentcare website for information about your policy.